Walter Ciszek: Legacy

-Nine audiotapes of interviews conducted with Ciszek (c.
-1964) remain at archives in Georgetown University.

-According to Fr.
-Constantin Simon, S.J., With God in Russia, Fr.
-Ciszek's memoir of his decades in the USSR, went through multiple editions in various languages, including French, German, Spanish, Italian, Dutch, Portuguese, Polish, and Slovak.
-Although it remains very popular reading among Catholics in North America, With God in Russia has never gained the same popularity in Europe, where Fr.
-Ciszek has always been eclipsed by a fellow Russicum graduate and Gulag survivor named Fr.
-Pietro Leoni.

-In 1985, a Carmelite nun, Marija, who was the mother superior of a Ruthenian Rite Carmelite nunnery which Ciszek helped found, and which had been under his spiritual direction, began to petition for the formal Canonization of Fr.
-Walter Ciszek.
+In 1985, a Carmelite nun, Marija, who was the mother superior of a Ruthenian Rite Carmelite nunnery which Ciszek helped found, and which had been under his spiritual direction, began to petition for his formal canonization.
 In 1990, Bishop Michael Joseph Dudick of the Ruthenian Catholic Eparchy of Passaic, New Jersey, opened an official diocesan process of investigation for official recognition on the road to beatification.
-His Sainthood cause is currently being handled by the Diocese of Allentown, Pennsylvania.
+Ciszek’s canonization cause was formally opened in March 2012.
+It is currently being handled by the diocese of Allentown, Pennsylvania.

-The Walter Ciszek Prayer Circle continues to publicize and act to further his cause for Beatification.
+The Walter Ciszek Prayer League continues to publicize and act to further his cause for beatification.

+Nine recordings of interviews conducted with Ciszek (c.
+1964) are archived at Georgetown University.

+According to Constantin Simon, S.J., With God in Russia, Ciszek's memoir of his decades in the USSR, went through multiple editions in various languages, including French, German, Spanish, Italian, Dutch, Portuguese, Polish, and Slovak.
+Although it remains popular among Catholics in North America, the memoir has not gained the same popularity in Europe, where Ciszek has been eclipsed by fellow Russicum graduate and Gulag survivor Pietro Leoni.

 Ciszek Hall at Fordham University in New York City is named after him.
 It currently houses Jesuit scholastics in the first stage of formal study for the priesthood.
 Additionally, a small room has been set aside in honor of Ciszek.
-It contains the (Latin) altar, sacred vessels, candlesticks, and crucifix Ciszek used, as well as a copy (in his hand) of his final vows and a photocopy of a letter to a friend containing spiritual advice.
+It contains the (Latin) altar, sacred vessels, candlesticks, and crucifix he used, as well as a copy of his final vows and a copy of a letter to a friend containing spiritual advice.

 There is also a Ciszek Hall at the University of Scranton.
-Shenandoah, Pennsylvania, also has a school named Trinity Academy at the Father Walter J. Ciszek Education Center.
+Shenandoah, Pennsylvania also has a school named Trinity Academy at the Father Walter J. Ciszek Education Center.
 Marquette University's Walter Ciszek Collection is named for him.
-Additionally, the council has sponsored an annual Ciszek Lecture at Marquette since 2002.
+Additionally, the university has sponsored an annual Ciszek Lecture since 2002.